ArionDas/insurance-premium-amount-prediction/README.md

----
-title: Insurance Premium Amount Prediction
+# Insurance Premium Amount Prediction
-emoji: ⚡
-colorFrom: pink
-colorTo: pink
-sdk: gradio
-sdk_version: 5.10.0
-app_file: app.py
-pinned: false
-license: apache-2.0
-short_description: ML model to predict Insurance Premium Amount.
----

-Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference
+The purpose of this model is to predict insurance premiums based on various customer characteristics and policy details.
+Since the model has been trained on synthetically generated data which simulates real-world scenarios (from a Kaggle competition), the predicted value is not for real world usage, but should rather be leveraged to get an educated assumption.